bingJunior/Zuri_Internship/README.md

 ## About the project
-This is an about me app which takes input from users and displays it on screen built as Task 2 for [Zuri Internship](https://training.zuri.team)
+This is an about me app which takes input from users and displays it on screen built as Task 2 for HNGi8 x 14G Internship

  ## Built with